-AACSB: Analytic Accessibility: Keyboard Navigation Blooms: Remember Difficulty: 2 Medium Learning Objective: 02-01 Grasp why it is critical for company managers to have a clear strategic vision of where a company needs to head and why.
-Topic: Developing a Strategic Vision
+Learning Objective: 02-01 Grasp why it is critical for company managers to have a clear strategic vision of where a company needs

-- 15. Which of the following is not a common shortcoming of company vision statements? - A. Vague or incomplete-short on specifics - B. Focused and narrow-exclusive to a specific direction - C. Bland or uninspiring - D. Not distinctive-could apply to most any company (or at least several others in the same industry) - E. Too reliant on superlatives (best, most successful, recognized leader, global or worldwide leader, first choice of customers)
+- 15. Which of the following is not a common shortcoming of company vision statements? - A. vague or incomplete-short on specifics - B. focused and narrow-exclusive to a specific direction - C. bland or uninspiring - D. not distinctive-could apply to most any company (or at least several others in the same industry) - E. too reliant on superlatives (best, most successful, recognized leader, global or worldwide leader, first choice of customers)